What is customer engagement?

 Now you’re ready to put your findings into action and close the loop between action, measurement and results.

-The kind of strategy you choose will depend on your research findings, your resources and the kind of industry you’re in.
-It’s also important to consider engagement on a channel-by-channel basis.
+The kind of customer engagement you choose will depend on your research findings, your resources and the kind of industry you’re in.
+It’s also important how to improve customer engagement on a channel-by-channel basis.
 There’s a big difference between online and offline engagement, for example.
 How your customer engages also has implications for how you nurture the relationship.

 An unengaged but positive customer might respond to invitations to engage that focus on price, value and ease – ‘join our loyalty programme and save 5% on these regular purchases’.
 A customer who is already heavily engaged could become part of a brand ambassadorship programme where they are rewarded for recruiting a friend.

-Here are a few ideas for boosting engagement to inspire your planning.
+Here are a few ideas for boosting engagement to inspire you for your future customer engagement strategies.

 1. Build engagement opportunities into your UX and CX

-2. Start a loyalty programme if you don’t already have one
+2. Start a customer loyalty programme if you don’t already have one

-From fully-fledged tiered points systems to a humble 10-coffee stamp card, loyalty programmes are a proven mechanism for boosting retention.
+From fully-fledged tiered points systems to a humble 10-coffee stamp card, customer loyalty programmes are a proven mechanism for boosting retention.
+They are a measurable way of making sure a loyal customer feels appreciated, which helps you to understand your audience better.

 3. Invite feedback